coopermac/JavaChatbotThreadProject/README.md

 Name of ChatBots:
-Chatbot 1 name = Soccerbot
+Chatbot 1 name: Soccerbot
-Chatbot 2 name = footballbot
+Chatbot 2 name: Footballbot

 Type of ChatBots: Sports related

-objective of chatbots = compre the similarities and differences of soccer and football
+objective of chatbots: compre the similarities and differences of soccer and football